orgua/shepherd-targets/nrf52_rf_survey/readme.md

-# nRF using TrafficBench to survey the
+# nRF using TrafficBench to survey the rf-conditions for the testbed

 ## TODO: